Start/Know

 BARBECUE IN SPEECH FORMAT (PROSE):

-"For the barbecue we will need sound and CDs, guitar and the music notebook, a deck of cards, paddleball and ball, plus things to serve: plates, cutlery, glasses, napkins, toothpicks.
+"For the barbecue we will need a sound system, the guitar and song book, a deck of cards, the paddleball set and a ball, plus things to serve: plates, cutlery, glasses, napkins, toothpicks.
 Also don't forget to bring tables and chairs, if you don't have them there."

 BARBECUE AS A LIST OF ITEMS: